fmorriso/Python-StringBuilder/README.md

 # Python StringBuilder

-A project to emulate some, but not all, of the C#/Java StringBuilder using python's built-in list[str] class.
+A project to emulate some, but not all, of the C#/Java StringBuilder classes using python's built-in list[str] class.

 ## Tools Used